khac/LightGBM/docs/Installation-Guide.rst

 By default, instructions below will place header files into system-wide folder.
 You can add ``-DINSTALL_HEADERS=OFF`` to CMake flags to disable headers installation.

+By default, on macOS, CMake is looking into Homebrew standard folders for finding dependencies (e.g. OpenMP).
+You can add ``-DUSE_HOMEBREW_FALLBACK=OFF`` to CMake flags to disable this behaviour.

 Users who want to perform benchmarking can make LightGBM output time costs for different internal routines by adding ``-DUSE_TIMETAG=ON`` to CMake flags.

 It is possible to build LightGBM in debug mode.
 In this mode all compiler optimizations are disabled and LightGBM performs more checks internally.
 To enable debug mode you can add ``-DUSE_DEBUG=ON`` to CMake flags or choose ``Debug_*`` configuration (e.g. ``Debug_DLL``, ``Debug_mpi``) in Visual Studio depending on how you are building LightGBM.